-The constraint string directs the compiler how to store/access the associated variable.
-In the example the "m" (memory) constraint tells the compiler that the variable Flags should be stored in a memory variable, thus preventing the optimizer from keeping it in a register.
+The output is defined by the Asm_Output attribute of the target type; the general format is the "m" (memory) constraint tells the compiler that the variable Flags should be stored in a memory variable, thus preventing the optimizer from keeping it in a register.
 In contrast, uses the "r" (register) constraint, telling the compiler to store the variable in a register.